 Reflect on your current management style and relate this to your strengths in performing the role of an effective nurse manager

-Initiate evidenced management tactics to improve decision making and achieve workplace goals for patient outcomes
+Initiate evidence-based management tactics to improve decision-making and achieve the workplace goals for patient outcomes

 Be confident in dealing professionally and swiftly with team behaviour that undermines effective patient care

 Facilitate a professional workplace that values growth and high performance